EndNote Basic is a bibliographic citation manager.

 EndNote is a software program purchased by individuals (not the library) and loaded on their personal computers.

-EndNote Oline is the web version of this software, which requires no downloading or installation (aside from the optional plugins).
-Andruss Library has a subscription to EndNote Online (via the Web of Science database), but it does NOT provide the EndNote software.
+EndNote Basic is the web version of this software, which requires no downloading or installation (aside from the optional plugins).
+Andruss Library has a subscription to EndNote Basic via the Web of Science database.
+Note: access does NOT include the EndNote desktop software.
 If you are interested in a personal copy of the EndNote software, most bookstores and computer stores have it available, or you can purchase it on the EndNote website: http://endnote.com/enpurchase.asp

 This guide was based on one developed by Rebecca Hedreen, Sciences & Distance Learning Librarian at Buley Library, Southern Connecticut State University.